amitch/dating_myths/README.md

 ## Acknowledgments

 - Inspired by modern web development practices
-- Built with ❤️ using amazing open source tools and AI
+- Built with ❤️ using amazing AI (Grok and Windsurf) and open source tools